Wondering How To Grow Tomatoes In Containers?

 Now that you know what essentials you need to have before growing tomatoes in pots, you may now proceed with these six easy steps!

 Fill your peat pots with moistened soil and bury 2 or 3 seeds, 1/4 inch under the soil.
+Avoid using more than the recommended number of seeds but why?
+Well, it is not a problem yet but once they sprout, you’ll have overcrowded seedlings fighting each other to survive.

-Step #2.
-Water Your Seedlings
+2. Water Your Seedlings

 Water your plants every day.
 Mist water on the seeds whenever the top of the soil mix appears and feels dry.

-Be careful to not to over-water.
+Be careful not to over-water.

 If you’re interested in an aquaponics system for watering, check out “DIY Aquaponics: 5 Quick & Easy Systems” or alternatively, if your not quite sure on whether aquaponics or hydroponics is the better system for you, find out more helpful tips here!

-Put a saucer under your pot to catch the water when it drains.
+Tomatoes are not very picky where you put them.
+As long as it has drainage holes and at least 12 inches deep, you can grow tomatoes.
+For regular containers, put a saucer under your pot to catch the water when it drains.
 You can also place rocks in the saucer to help the water drain.

-Start by mixing a vegetable-safe fertilizer into your soil and fill your pot about 1/3 full.
+Once you have the right container, start by mixing a vegetable-safe fertilizer into your soil and fill your pot about 1/3 full.
 Remove the plant from the peat pot, being careful not to damage the roots.

-A good tip is to soak the soil before removing from the peat pot to make it easier to wiggle out.
+A good tip is to soak the soil before removing it from the peat pot to make it easier to wiggle out.

 Prune the leaves around the stem and fill with soil, packing again like before.
 This will help the roots grow stronger.